CityofToronto/bdit_data-sources/volumes/vds/readme.md

 you may need to update those rows to add manually fkeys and then summarize those records into downstream tables.
 See examples for [`vdsdata`](sql/adhoc_updates/update-missing_fkeys_vdsdata.sql) and [`vdsvehicledata`](sql/adhoc_updates/update-missing_fkeys_vdsvehicledata.sql).

 **No/low data system wide?**
 - The pipeline is running succesfully but producing low/no volumes of data?
-First double check Transnomis Database and ITS Central, then contact Simon Foo (Transnomis) and Steven Bon (City of Toronto).
+First double check Transnomis Database and ITS Central, then contact Simon Foo (ITS Central/Transnomis) and Steven Bon (City of Toronto).

 **No data for a specific sensor?**
+- Traffic Plant / Installation and Maintenance (TPIM) is responsible for Hardware.
 - There are occasional (usually annual) opportunities to repair RESCU detectors, for example: https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/bridges-and-expressways/expressways/gardiner-expressway/gardiner-expressway-maintenance-program/.
 Check with management.